 The application must be completed and submitted online.
 We require one personal reference.
 You may save your work and return to finish the application as needed.
 Only applications that are completed applications will be reviewed for admission to the program.
 Decisions will be made and emailed by mid-April 2017.

 The total cost for the Black Theology and Leadership Institute is $745 and includes program and meals.
 On-‐campus residence is required during the duration in the Institute and is paid separately.
-Partial scholarships are available by application.
-Please request a financial aid application should be made during the application process by emailing [email protected].
+Each year partial scholarships are available.
+Requests for the financial aid application should be made during the application process by emailing [email protected].
 We are no longer accepting requests for scholarships.

 - Sunday, July 16